 Your monthly retirement income is a factor to consider in knowing how much money is enough for retirement.
 The formula for determining how much monthly retirement income you’ll need is as follows:

 Monthly retirement expenses – Monthly retirement income from other sources = Monthly income needed

 Now is the time to start saving for your golden years.
 Your retirement nest egg is the next step after determining how much money you’ll need to maintain a reasonable standard of living.

 Using a retirement calculator can be an excellent first step in knowing how much money is enough for retirement.
 Alternatively, the “4% rule” might be applied.
-The “4 per cent rule” allows you to withdraw 4% of your retirement assets in your first year of retirement.
+The “4 percent rule” allows you to withdraw 4% of your retirement assets in your first year of retirement.

-It’s possible to take out $80,000 all at once or in instalments in the first year of retirement if you’ve accumulated $2 million.
+It’s possible to take out $80,000 all at once or in installments in the first year of retirement if you’ve accumulated $2 million.
 Amounts will need to be increased each year as the cost of living rises during your retirement years.

 To be able to retire comfortably, how much money do you require?
 Most importantly, it would be best if you were sure that your retirement income would allow you to maintain your preferred quality of living after you retire.